thomascamminady/LeTourDataSet/README.md

 A data set on riders in the Tour de France.

 ## TL;DR
-If you use pandas, just get the data via:
+If you use `pandas`, just get the data via:
 ```python
 import pandas as pd
 df = pd.read_csv("https://raw.githubusercontent.com/camminady/LeTourDataSet/master/data/riders.csv")